dcouch440/antique_social_media/README.md

   This Project is a Work in Progress

-  This is a front end application for a node.js backend Current Features
+  This is a front end application for a node.js backend The current concept is chat rooms that are tied to a users antique

+  #### Current Features

   - Framer Motion Slideshow and screen transitions
   - Socket servers for
     - User online status
     - Chat messages / rooms
+  - Page for Global chat rooms
+  - Page for users to see how many people are talking in their chat rooms
+  - endless scroll loading intersection observer
+  - Likes page (work in progress)
   - Picture upload through cloudinary
   - HTTP Only session call on startup through Context

 # `Tech Used`
 - axios